 The main reason to come to Kitulgala is to try some white water rafting or canyoning.
 The Kelani River flows right through Kitulgala and is the perfect spot to try some adventure sports.
 The rafting trip includes a range of different rapids interspersed with leisurely drifting and even some swimming opportunities.
 The water here is crystal clear and free from any rubbish or pollution.
 Check out Xclusive-Adventures.com.
 Their pricing for a rafting or canyoning trip is only $20.

 There is not a lot of information available about this area online but the locals know all about it.
 Ask any local you meet in the area if you need advice or directions.
 Make sure you wear long pants and decent enclosed shoes.
-There are leaches on some of the paths so check for them regularly and bring some DEET based repellent.
+There are leeches on some of the paths so check for them regularly and bring some DEET-based repellent.

 The food provided at the restaurant inside Kumbuk Sevana Adventure Camp is really good.
 For a cheaper local option, walk to the main road and turn left.
-Cross the river, walk past the intersection and then look for a small local restaurant on the right hand side.
-They serve tasty rice and curry as well as rotis and samosas for take away.
+Cross the river, walk past the intersection and then look for a small local restaurant on the right-hand side.
+They serve tasty rice and curry as well as rotis and samosas for taking away.

 For general information on popular Sri Lanka dishes, check out my article Sr Lankan Food on a Budget.

 Tuk-tuks are the best way to get around Kitulgala.
 Most accommodation in the area will have their own drivers to transport you to and from the rafting locations.
 But you can also flag down a driver from the main road that runs along the river.